AndreMIsidoro/escalations/ldap_commands.md

     Get-DomainUser -PreauthNotRequired | select samaccountname,userprincipalname,useraccountcontrol | fl

+Get all groups of a domain

+    Get-DomainGroup -Domain <domain_name>

+Get a specific group of a domain

+    Get-DomainGroup -Domain <domain_name> -Identity "<group_name>"

 Get users that belong to a specific group

     Get-DomainGroupMember -Identity "<domain_group_name>" -Recurse

+Get the SID of a domain

+    Get-DomainSID

 Get domain trust relationships